riteshsawant-Bose21/qa-tuii-integration-local/apps/firmware-apps/fusion-server/docs/ApiPolicy.md

 - `PATCH /settings?key=...`
 - `PATCH /config?path=...`
-- generic subtree mutation that preserves the same arbitrary tree semantics
+- Generic subtree mutation that preserves the same arbitrary tree semantics

 The replacement should be an owned, domain-shaped API, not the same mechanism with different routing.